Broadway Flows Implementation

 • Add a logic, requiring the entities - for example, a DbCommand Actor that runs a Select statement on the CRM DB.
 The Actor needs to return the list of the selected entity IDs.

-• Initialize the entities' number counter for execution - add the InitRecordCount TDM Actor (imported from the TDM Library).
+• Initialize the entities' number counter for execution - add the InitRecordCount TDM Actor (imported from the TDM library).

 • Notes: